5tran-alexil/docs.getdbt.com/website/docs/reference/global-configs/behavior-changes.md

 ```

-Once the metric is updated with the proper, updated syntax, it will work as expected:
+Once the metric is updated, it will work as expected:

 ```yaml